 - To see information about your hosts, groups, domains, and AD Helper:

-- To see the list of hosts, select Devices > Hosts.
+- To see the list of hosts, select Devices / Users > Hosts.

 - By default, the Hosts page is filtered to show hosts that have a Host Sensor installed.
-To see all hosts, including hosts newly synchronized from Active Directory, on the Hosts page click to clear all filters
+To see all hosts, including hosts newly synchronized from Active Directory, on the Hosts page click and select Clear to clear all filters.

 - To see the list of domains, select Configuration > Domains.

 - To see the list of Active Directory groups, select Configuration > Groups.
 In the Type column, select Active Directory and click Apply.

 - To see the status of AD Helper, select Devices / Users > AD Helper.

 The AD Helper Status section shows the installed version of AD Helper, the name of the host on which it is installed, and how long ago the last heartbeat was received from AD Helper.